The no-nonsense guide for people who think they might have an eating disorder

-A. I'm some guy on the Internet.
+A. I'm a 30-something guy on the Internet.
 I knew that I had a problem with weird food and exercise rules - I'd had them since childhood.
 But I didn't have anorexia, did I?
 That's what teenage ballerinas get, right?

 Most of what I found about eating disorders over the years was unhelpful.
 It was aimed at teenage girls (I'm an adult man), it assumed some history of abuse or trauma (I didn't have those), it focused on "body positivity" (I wasn't body negative), it was for dangerously underweight people (I usually had a low-but-"healthy" BMI), etc.

 My perspective got flipped around after reading about one of the proposed biological explanations for anorexia.
 These weird food and movement compulsions can be induced in the lab?
 They stop after weight restoration?
 Why did no one tell me this!

 The first draft of this guide was written several weeks into my rehabilitation project.
 It was my summary of the things I found helpful to get me started, and what I had gleaned from experts so far.
 I got lots of help with my recovery from an Internet stranger, and want to pay that kindness forward.

 Thanks for reading!
 If anything written here has been helpful to you, I'd love to hear about what it was.

 Where to find more information

 The most helpful resource I know of is Tabitha Farrar’s book, Rehabilitate, Rewire, Recover!.
 It has a very thorough catalog of food restriction and exercise rules, and goes into detail on how to identify and stop compulsive movement habits.
 In addition, it outlines obstacles one might face in recovery, and offers a step-by-step recovery plan.